karthik311297/Newsletter-Application/README.md

 - [ ] Like and Count likes for articles.
 - [ ] Refactor the Code !.
 - [ ] Proper logging. (currently doing System.out.println! :P)
+- [ ] Optimize the jpa respositories, so that SQL scripts generated are optimized.

 ---